wwpass/passhub-docs/docs/50-browser-extension.md

 ![PassHub Alternative way](/img/UseExtension1.png)

-site tab opens and the login form is automatically filled in
+The selected site tab then opens and the login form is automatically filled in.

 ![PassHub alternative login](/img/ExtensionAlternativeMethod2.png)